Faculty and Staff

 Associate Professor, International Health, Population, Family and Reproductive Health

-W. Courtland Robinson, Ph.D. is an Assistant Professor at the Center for Refugee and Disaster Response at the Johns Hopkins Bloomberg School of Public Health in Baltimore, Maryland.
+W. Courtland Robinson is an Associate Professor at the Center for Refugee and Disaster Response at the Johns Hopkins Bloomberg School of Public Health in Baltimore, Maryland.
 He has been involved in refugee research and policy analysis since 1979.
 The non-governmental organizations and academic institutions with whom Dr. Robinson has worked include the Indochina Refugee Action Center, Save the Children, World Education, the U.S. Committee for Refugees, the Asian Research Center for Migration, and Mercy Corps.
 He is the author of numerous studies on refugee issues, particularly in Asia.
 His book, Terms of Refuge: The Indochinese Exodus and the International Response (1998, Zed Books), was selected by the Humanitarian Times as one of the ten best books for 1999.
 His current research activities include famine and distress migration in North Korea, demographic assessment methods in complex emergencies, and development-induced displacement.